duzhewang/stat324/index.md

 ---
 layout: page
-title: STAT 371
+title: STAT 324
-subtitle: Introductory Applied Statistics for the Life Sciences
+subtitle: Introductory Applied Statistics for Engineers
 ---

 **NOTE**: This is the course webpage for the Spring 2018 offering of STAT 371, Lecture 3.